-- Discuss any medical issues that need to be addressed or better managed before surgery. - Ask your doctor to request blood work and any other tests that he or she thinks you need. - Some hospitals require that you have a pre-op physical within 3 weeks to 3 months before your surgery.
-Ask your surgeon if this applies to you.
+- Ask your doctor to request blood work and any other tests that he or she thinks you need. - Some hospitals require that you have a pre-op physical 3 weeks to 3 months before your surgery. - Ask your surgeon if this applies to you.